 \subsubsection{Supervised Fine-Tuning}

-We first perform supervised fine-tuning on the constructed metacognitive traces to inject the five-phase reasoning structure.
-Let $\pi_\theta$ denote the policy of the student model parameterized by $\theta$.
-The SFT objective is to minimize the negative log-likelihood of the metacognitive traces $p^{\text{meta}}$:
+We perform supervised fine-tuning on the metacognitive traces to install the five-phase reasoning structure.
+Let $\pi_\theta$ denote the student policy parameterized by $\theta$.
+The SFT objective minimizes the negative log-likelihood of the metacognitive traces $p^{\text{meta}}$,

-where $y = (y_1, \dots, y_T)$ represents the sequence of tokens constituting the metacognitive reasoning trace $p^{\text{meta}}$.
-By aligning the student model with these regulated trajectories, SFT effectively refines the exploration space, ensuring that the model's initial policy for the subsequent reinforcement learning stage is already grounded in stable and logical reasoning patterns.
+where $y = (y_1, \dots, y_T)$ is the token sequence of $p^{\text{meta}}$.
+SFT shifts the student toward the regulated trajectories, so that the initial policy for the subsequent reinforcement learning stage already follows the five-phase structure.